Video about Paloma on my YouTube channel.

-If the Margarita stands as the most popular tequila-based cocktail in the USA, the Paloma (meaning “dove” in Spanish) takes the crown as Mexico’s absolute favorite and even holds the title of the national cocktail.
+If the Margarita stands as the most popular tequila-based cocktail in the world, the Paloma (meaning “dove” in Spanish) takes the crown as Mexico’s absolute favorite and even holds the title of the national cocktail.

 The International Bartenders Association (IBA) offers a slightly more complex variant, calling for: